Panel Topics & Speakers

 Speakers are career trade policymakers from the US Government and Capitol Hill, the private sector, NGO’s, and other players in the trade policy arena.
 We carefully select speakers with years of experience on their given topic, as well as an ability to convey that experience clearly to students.

-Seminar II: Trade Responsibilities in the Executive Branch and the Interagency Process
+Seminar I: Trade Responsibilities in the Executive Branch and the Interagency Process

 - Marideth Sandler, CEO and International Trade Advisor, Sandler Trade LLC

-Seminar III: The Trade Law Toolbox: Trade Remedies
+Seminar II: The Trade Law Toolbox: Trade Remedies

 - Stephen Claeys, Partner, Wiley Rein LLP; Former Trade Counsel, U.S. House Ways & Means Committee; Former Deputy Assistant Secretary for Import Administration, International Trade Administration

-- Stacy J. Ettinger, Partner, K&L Gates; Former Senior Legal and Policy Advisor to U.S. Senator Charles Schumer; Former Deputy Staff Director, Joint Economic Committee
+- Stacy J. Ettinger, Partner, K&L Gates; Former Senior Legal and Policy Advisor to U.S. Senator Charles Schumer; Former Associate Chief Counsel for Import Administration, U.S. Department of Commerce

-Seminar IV: Numerical Soup: The Use of Trade Laws to Achieve Policy Objectives
+Seminar III: Numerical Soup: The Use of Trade Laws to Achieve Policy Objectives

 - Scott Paul, President, Alliance for American Manufacturing (AAM)